 The two major types of annuities are variable and fixed.
 With a fixed annuity, the insurance company guarantees a specific payment to the account holder, based upon the initial investment.
 With a variable annuity, the insurance company invests the initial funds in sub accounts according to the investor's choices.
 The performance of these accounts will make the payment higher or lower.

-A fixed annuity payment is based upon the initial investment and the payout period.
+A fixed annuity payment is based upon the initial investment, a set interest rate, and the payout period.
 Once the calculation is made, the annuitant will receive those payments without change for the life of the contract.
 Variable annuities allow the account owner to invest the initial premium in sub accounts, which are similar in nature to mutual funds.
 If those investments do well enough, the annuitant may get a higher payment than he would have in a fixed annuity.

-Because the payment amount for a variable annuity depends upon the performance of investments, it is better-suited to those who will not be collecting income from their annuity for a long period of time.
+Because the payment amount for a variable annuity depends upon the performance of investments, it is better-suited to those who will not overly concerned about the chance of losing money in their investment.
 A fixed annuity is better for an investor who are more risk averse.